cunilog/cunilog/single.md

 # Specific (single) Cunilog Modules in your Project

+You can build each module Cunilog consists of together with your C or C++ application as long as you compile the Cunilog code files as C code.
+This means you can add single modules that suit specific purposes to your projects.
+If a code file depends on other code files, it goes without saying that you also need to add those dependencies.

+The headers can be included from C and C++ modules/units.

 To include a single module/translation unit/code and header file into your own project without including the entire combined Cunilog code and header files, you may want to drop this module and the files/modules it depends on in a single